Jeadie/gram/README.md

  - Improve how syntax highlighting (i.e syntaxes.json) gets bundled in downloaded binary

 ## Bugs
+  - `jq` is not default installed on all boxes
   - Handle string rendering with \" being ignored